Teslić

-Teslić (Теслић) is a town and municipality located in Republika Srpska, an entity of Bosnia and Herzegovina.
-It is situated in the central part of the Republika Srpska, on the banks of Usora River.
+Teslić (Теслић) is a town in Republika Srpska, Bosnia and Herzegovina.
+It is situated in the central part of Republika Srpska, on the banks of the Usora River.
 As of 2013, the town has a population of 7,518 inhabitants, while the municipality has 38,536 inhabitants.

-About 5 km to the south-east from the city center there is a location of medieval tombstones of Duke Momčilo.
+About 5 km to the southeast of the town center is the location of the medieval tombstones of Duke Momčilo.
 Also, Solila is located on the Borja Mountain.